Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Approaches to Controlled Summarization

 \section{Approaches to Controlled Summarization}

-Various CAs have been investigated in controllable summary generation tasks, including style (e.g., politeness, humor, formality), content (e.g., length, entities, keywords), structure, etc. In this section, we describe various approaches to achieve CTS for the attributes mentioned in Table~\ref{tab:control_attributes}.
+Various CAs have been investigated in controllable summary generation tasks, including style (politeness, humor, formality), content (length, entities, keywords), and structure.
+In this section, we describe various approaches to achieve CTS for the attributes mentioned in Table~\ref{tab:control_attributes}.
+Additionally, we list out the novel contributions and limitations for each paper in the Appendix~\ref{sec:models_desc} Table~\ref{tab:models_descritpion}.

-\textbf{Length.} Early methods controlled the length of summaries in an ad-hoc manner either by stopping the generation after a fixed number of tokens or ignoring the end-of-sequence symbol until a fixed number of tokens are generated during the decoding stage.
-These shortcomings are handled using four different approaches to integrate length as a learnable parameter. \\ \textbf{Adding length in input:} \citet{fan2018controllable} proposes a convolutional encoder-decoder-based summarization system, where they quantize summary lengths into discrete bins of different size ranges.
-During training, the input data is prepended with the gold summary length in terms of bin lengths.
+\textbf{Length.} Earlier methods lacked length control and only employed heuristics such as stopping the generation after a fixed number of tokens.
+To overcome this, four different approaches to integrate length as a learnable parameter are proposed. \\ \textbf{Adding length in input:} \citet{fan2018controllable} propose a convolutional encoder-decoder-based summarization system, where it quantizes summary lengths into discrete bins of different size ranges.
+During training, the input data is prepended with the gold summary length represented by bin lengths.
 Due to a fixed number of length bins, the system \underline{\textit{\textbf{fails}}} to generate summaries of arbitrary lengths.
-CTRLSUM \cite{he-etal-2022-ctrlsum} presents a generic framework to generate controlled summaries using keywords specific to a control parameter identified using the ROUGE score.
-Instead of controlling a single attribute, \citet{zhang2023macsum} allows values of the length (normal, short, long) attribute to be used as inputs along with the source text for hard prompt tuning.
+CTRLSUM \cite{he-etal-2022-ctrlsum} presents a generic framework to generate controlled summaries using keywords specific to length.
+Instead of controlling a single attribute, \citet{zhang2023macsum} allow different length attribute values (normal, short, long) to be used as inputs along with the source text for hard prompt tuning \cite{NEURIPS2020_1457c0d6}.

-\textbf{Adding length in encoder:} \citet{yu-etal-2021-lenatten} proposes a length context vector concatenated with the decoder hidden state and other attention vectors.
-But the main \underline{\textit{\textbf{limitation}}} of the system is the generation of incomplete summaries for short desired length. \citet{liu-etal-2022-length} proposes a length-aware attention model that adapts the source encodings based on the desired length by pretraining the model. \citet{zhang2023macsum} adds a hyperparameter for learning the prefix embeddings for different attributes at each layer of the encoder for soft prefix tuning.
+\textbf{Adding length in encoder:} \citet{yu-etal-2021-lenatten} propose a length context vector that is generated at each decoding step derived from the positional encodings.
+This vector is then concatenated with the decoder hidden state and encoder attention vectors.
+The \underline{\textit{\textbf{limitation}}} of the system is the generation of incomplete summaries for short desired lengths. \citet{liu-etal-2022-length} propose a length-aware attention model that adapts the source encodings based on the desired length by pretraining the model. \citet{zhang2023macsum} add a hyperparameter for learning the prefix embeddings for different attributes at each layer of the encoder and decoder for soft prefix tuning \cite{li-liang-2021-prefix}.